What is private health insurance?

 Start by considering your choice of hospitals.
 Most providers will give you a list to choose from and you may be able to cut costs if you opt for a shorter list.

 Next, think about adding an excess to your policy.
-If you're happy to contribute to the cost of treatment yourself your premiums will fall, just make sure you can afford to pay the excess.
+If you're content to contribute to the cost of treatment yourself your premiums will fall, just make sure you can afford to pay the excess.

 Also consider whether you'd be willing to have some treatment on the NHS.
 Many policies allow you to choose discounted cover that kicks in only where the NHS can't provide it quickly (usually six weeks).
 So, if speed of treatment is your main reason for going private, this can be a good compromise.